ahmadfathan/fthnlabs_display/README.md

 ## Support Me

-To improve this library, we spend times, money, and energy.
+To improve this library, I spend times, money, and energy.
 Any amount of support will be appreciated.
 If you found this project useful, you can support me via:

 - [Saweria](https://saweria.co/fthnlabs)